Get Your Unique IP Address with a VPN & Unlock Safer, Smarter Browsing

 Wrapping Up: The Real Value of a VPN Unique IP Address

 IP addresses are the foundation of the online world.
-They’re not without their vulnerabilities, however, which makes using a good VPN worth your time.
+They’re not without their vulnerabilities, however, which makes using a good unique IP address VPN worth your time.
 Not only will your new, unique network address help you stay safe and protected, but you also get extra benefits that include bypassing censorship walls and the ability to watch movies from all around the world.
 No matter which VPN you use, grabbing a unique IP address is a pretty nifty way of improving your browsing!

 Yes, as long as your browsing activities are not breaking the law using a VPN (even one with a dedicated, unique IP address) is legal in the US.
 In fact, many individuals and businesses in the US use VPNs daily for sharing documents, doing freelance work, streaming, and generally surfing the world wide web.